cycle/entity-behavior-identifier/README.md

 }
 ```

 **Mastodon:** Snowflake identifier for Mastodon’s decentralized social network, generated within a database to ensure uniqueness and approximate order within 1ms.
 Can include a table name for distinct sequences per table; IDs are unique on a single database but not guaranteed across multiple machines.
+Default values for `tableName` can be defined globally via class `Cycle\ORM\Entity\Behavior\Identifier\Defaults\SnowflakeMastodon`.

 ```php
 use Cycle\Annotated\Annotation\Column;